hephaestus-compiler-project/types-bug-study-artifact/README.md

 Scala     328.09    55.50     628.74    0.00      3209.00
 ------------------------------------------------------------
 Total     186.42    24.00     407.32    0.00      3209.00

 ```

-Note that this script takes an extra command-line
+Note that this script can take an extra command-line
 flag,
 namely `--all`,
 used for creating figures that contain plots